couchbase/couchbase-python-client/docs/source/api/couchbase.rst

 ----------

-The above format options are only valid for *values* being passed to one of the storage methods (see :meth:`couchbase.bucket.Bucket.upset`).
+The above format options are only valid for *values* being passed to one of the storage methods (see :meth:`couchbase.bucket.Bucket.upsert`).

 For *keys*, the acceptable inputs are those for :const:`FMT_UTF8`